Why Is The Role Of A Diabetes Caregiver Important?

 - Going to the doctor together: It is a good idea to attend medical appointments.

 - Watch for low blood sugar called hypoglycemia: Symptoms might be sweating, feeling hot, shakiness and a fast-beating heart.
 It can be dangerous for many reasons and can result in falls or a decline in cognitive functioning.

 - Check that they’re taking the correct doses of insulin and medication and not skipping meals.

 - Avoid Getting angry: Especially if you’re dealing with kids suffering from type 1 diabetes.
 Take a deep breath and control your feelings.

 - Attend a diabetes support group with them: Encourage the person to attend a diabetes support group, and offer to go along.
-Both of you can receive support and learn strategies to cope with your feelings and the disease.
+Both of you can receive support and learn strategies to cope up with your feelings and the disease.

-- Be positive: A diabetes diagnosis can be scary, especially since there’s always the risk of complications.
+- Be positive: A diabetes diagnosis can be scary, especially since there’s always a risk of complications.
 Although life-threatening complications can happen, you should keep conversations positive when speaking to someone living with diabetes.
 They are most likely aware of the possible complications, so they don’t need to hear about people who died from diabetes or had limbs amputated.
 Offer positive support, not negative stories.

 If you have a child with diabetes, gradually teach him or her how to manage the condition: Although parents should always have a role in monitoring their child’s diabetes, as they get older, teens can take an increasing role in blood sugar monitoring and meal planning.
 Read more about symptoms of diabetes in children

-Read More: 10 Home Remedies for Diabetes
+Read More About 10 Home Remedies for Diabetes

 Need more information on diabetes and its related diseases?
 Ask Anya!
 Chat with Anya Bot here via Facebook and get more information on diabetes management.